 Stop by the visitor’s center on your way in and a park ranger can help you plan your visit based on the amount of time you have and level of difficulty.
 With a long driving day and no hiking boots in our trunk, my road trip companion and I spent a couple of hours at the National Monument and made three stops along the drive: Devils Orchard, Inferno Cone, and the Spatter Cones.

-Though Craters of the Moon National Monument & Preserve wasn’t my typical roadside attraction it was definitely an attraction worth pulling off the road to check out!
+Though Craters of the Moon National Monument & Preserve wasn’t the typical roadside attraction in Idaho it was definitely an attraction worth pulling off the road to check out!

 Craters of the Moon National Monument & Preserve